gabfl/sql2csv/README.md

 [![codecov](https://codecov.io/gh/gabfl/sql2csv/branch/master/graph/badge.svg)](https://codecov.io/gh/gabfl/sql2csv)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://raw.githubusercontent.com/gabfl/sql2csv/master/LICENSE)

-Run MySQL and PostgreSQL queries and store result in CSV
+Run MySQL and PostgreSQL queries and store the results in CSV.

 ## Why sql2csv

-`sql2csv` allows to export the result of MySQL and PostgreSQL queries to CSV files.
+`sql2csv` is a small utility to run MySQL and PostgreSQL queries and store the output in a CSV file.

-`sql2csv` helps exporting queries result from AWS RDS to CSV.
+In some environments like when using MySQL or Aurora in AWS RDS, exporting queries' results to CSV is not available with native tools. `sql2csv` is a simple module that offers this feature.

 ## Installation